kobotoolbox/docs/source/number_decimal_range.md

 To set up the "Number" and "Decimal" question types:

+### Setting up in Formbuilder

+To set up the “Number” and “Decimal” question types:

 - In the formbuilder, click the <i class="k-icon k-icon-plus"></i> button to add a new question.
--   Type the question text.
-For example, "How many people live in this household?".
-Then click "<i class="k-icon k-icon-plus"></i> ADD QUESTION" (or press Enter).
+- Type the question’s label.
+For example, “How many people live in this household?”.
+Then click “+ ADD QUESTION” (or press Enter).
--   Choose the question type ("Number" or "Decimal").
+- Choose the question type (“Number” or “Decimal”).

 ![Setting up number questions](/images/number_decimal_range/setup_number_question.gif)

 To add a "Range" question type:

 - In the formbuilder, click the <i class="k-icon k-icon-plus"></i> button to add a new question.
 - Type the question text.
 For example, "Rate the effectiveness of the project from 1 to 5 (5 being most effective)".
 Then click "<i class="k-icon k-icon-plus"></i> ADD QUESTION" (or press Enter).
 - Choose the "Range" question type.
 - Type the `start` value (in this example, 1).
 - Type the `end` value (in this example, 5).
 - Type in the `step`, the number of steps from one value to the next.
 (In this example, 1, meaning the options on the sliding scale are 1, 2, 3, 4, 5).

 ![Setting up range questions](/images/number_decimal_range/setup_range_question.gif)